mlee22ph/Project4_Group11_AR_GP_ML/README.md

 - Python (version 3.x recommended)
 - streamlit (Do !pip install streamlit if not done yet)
-- Install TensorFlow or use Google Colab
+- Install TensorFlow or use Google Colab to run Model3 jobs due to the large image size.
 - A modern web browser

 ### Installation